How to Get From Kathmandu to Pokhara: The Ultimate Guide

 READ | Unsure of what to do and where to stay in Pokhara?
 Read our complete Pokhara guide

-DEPARTURE TIME AND LEAVING POINT FOR THE POKHARA TO KATHMANDU BUS
+DEPARTURE POINT FOR THE POKHARA TO KATHMANDU BUS

-Greenline departs from the Greenline offices (map here) in Pokhara Lakeside at 7am each day, and drop you off at Shorakhutte bus station, just outside of Thamel on the return.
+Greenline departs from the Greenline offices (map here) in Pokhara Lakeside at 7 am each day, and drops you off at Shorakhutte bus station, just outside of Thamel on the return.

 READ | Everything to see and do in Kathmandu